 Mitochondrial dysfunction amplifies these effects by reducing cellular energy production while increasing reactive oxygen species.
 As mitochondria lose efficiency, metabolic stability deteriorates, accelerating systemic aging.
 Simultaneously, the gradual exhaustion of adult stem cell populations diminishes the body’s capacity for tissue repair, wound healing, and physiological resilience.

-Together, these processes form the biological foundation of aging.
-Understanding them at a mechanistic level provides the scientific basis for interventions aimed at modifying aging itself rather than merely treating its downstream consequences.
+Together, these processes form the biological foundation of aging, driving the progressive decline in cellular function, tissue integrity, and systemic homeostasis observed over time.
+Understanding them at a mechanistic level provides the scientific basis for interventions aimed at modifying aging itself rather than merely treating its downstream consequences, enabling more precise, preventive, and targeted strategies to preserve biological function, physiological resilience, and long-term health across the human lifespan.

 Genetic Engineering and Gene Therapy: Redefining Biological Limits